luggs-co/ncrypt/README.md

       $__config['database']['username'] = 'ncrypt';
       $__config['database']['password'] = '...';
       $__config['database']['type'] = 'mysql'; // default if unset. for PostgreSQL use 'pgsql'

+Make sure you run "make" as it will generated all the required css/javascript files (and update templates accordingly) used on the website.

 ## Directory structure